samtechnet/cvstoJson/README.md

   "exclude": ["node_modules", "tests"] // exclude typechecking for node_modules and tests folder }

-e.) install ts-node: npm i @types/node, npm i ts-node f.) you can run the project with : npm run build and change your test script to
+e.) install ts-node: npm i @types/node, npm i ts-node --save-dev f.) you can run the project with : npm run build and change your test script to